15 Expats Talk about Health Insurance and Healthcare in Australia

 When we asked about emergency services, members in Australia wrote:

 "Emergency services in Australia are highly developed and reliable.
 In the event of an emergency, the best way to call for an ambulance is to dial 000, which is the national emergency number.
 This number is free to call from any phone, including mobile phones.
 When calling 000, the operator will ask for the type of emergency and the location of the emergency.
-It is important to provide as much information as possible to ensure that the ambulance is sent to the right place," said an expat in Australia.
+It is important to provide as much information as possible to ensure that the ambulance is sent to the right place," remarked one expat living in Australia.

 Will I need to travel to see a specialist?

 "Yes, there are a good number of medical specialists in Australia, offering a broad range of treatment options.
 People often go to the major state and public hospitals for highly specialized medical care, including comprehensive cancer services and advanced trauma care.
-Additionally, there are many private hospitals, specialized medical clinics, and research centers providing specialist medical services to both the general public and private health insurers," wrote an expat living in Australia.
+Additionally, there are many private hospitals, specialized medical clinics, and research centers providing specialist medical services to both the general public and private health insurers," said one expat living in Australia.

 Are common prescription medications available in Australia?